-Bernard: It's the same way, but in Burgundy the put only the butter and the herbs and the garlic and the Alsace they put also a bouillon with butter.
+Bernard: It’s the same way, but in Burgundy they put only the butter and the herbs and the garlic and in Alsace they put also a bouillon with the butter.

-The snails were excellent, and for the main course it's quiche, lamb and chicken; all prepared with an Alsatian flare.
+The snails were excellent, and for the main course it's quiche, lamb, and chicken; all prepared with an Alsatian flare.
 Pace yourself.
-The meals are served in courses (about five or six), and each one is delicious.
+The meals are served in courses (about five or six), and each one delicious.

 And don't miss the cheese course — it's standard before dessert.
 While the French claim it helps the digestion, for us it's simply an opportunity to sample some of the world's best cheeses with great red wine.

-After the cheese, we top off the evening with tasty light dessert.
+After the cheese, we top off the evening with a tasty light dessert.

 Rick: Steve, what’s this called?

 Facing squarely towards Germany, Verdun has been France's logical point of defense and its principal fortress since the late 1800s.
-Verdun offers a memorable chance to revisit WWI.
-Now even the survivors of that war have died and little remains to remind us of the carnage.
+Verdun offers a memorable chance to revisit World War I. Now even the survivors of that war have died and little remains to remind us of the carnage.
 But Europe still wears the scars of the "war that did not end all wars."
-Verdun is a chilling reminder of one of the most costly battles of World War I. 700,000 died as waves of Germans and French fought to take and retake the miles of trenches and forts.
+Verdun is a chilling reminder of one of the most costly battles of World War I. Seven hundred thousand died as waves of Germans and French fought to take and retake the miles of trenches and forts.

-The Mémorial Musée de Fleury, shows reconstructed scenes and models of the trench warfare that raged along the western front for over four years.
-The casualty figures were numbing as day after day heroes of 19th century wars waved their swords and thousands of troops climbed out of their trenches and ran into the bullets of 20th century machine guns.
+The Memorial Museum de Fleury shows reconstructed scenes and models of the trench warfare that raged along the western front for over four years.
+The casualty figures were numbing as day after day heroes of 19th-century wars waved their swords and thousands of troops climbed out of their trenches and ran into the bullets of 20th-century machine guns.

 At the much-pummeled Fort Douaumont you can tour an underground bunker and tunnels and see the remnants of a World War I command center.

-This was a "battle of attrition" — when two nations, or at least their leaders, decide to bash their heads against each other, calculating that the other would bleed white and drop first.
+This was a "battle of attrition" — when two nations, or at least their leaders, decided to bash their heads against each other, calculating that the other would bleed white and drop first.

-WWI left half of all the men in France between 15 and 30 dead or wounded.
+World War I left half of all the men in France between the ages of 15 and 30 dead or wounded.
 It's a powerful, somber experience.

 The cathedral of Reims is a glorious example of Gothic architecture.
 In a moment, we'll tour the cathedral, but first let's see how it's built.
 Steve and I like to illustrate the structure of a Gothic church by building one out of tourists.
 It only takes 13 — six columns, six buttresses, and a spire.

 Columns and ribs support the spire.
-Architecturally-speaking, these are ribs...forget the elbows.
-Four ribs come together to make a pointed arch which supports the spire.
-In Gothic you've got pointed arches not round arches — a Gothic innovation — the weight of the spire pushes out rather than down therefore we need buttresses to support the walls.
-With our buttresses in place we've got a solid Gothic structure, more windows than ever and a spire that will never fall...lets go to the church... thanks, merci.
+Architecturally speaking, these are ribs...forget the elbows.
+Four ribs come together to make a pointed arch, which supports the spire.
+In Gothic you’ve got pointed arches, not round arches — this is a Gothic innovation — which sends the weight of the roof out rather than down therefore we need buttresses to support the walls.
+With our buttresses in place we’ve got a solid Gothic structure, more windows than ever, and a spire that will never fall.
+Let’s go to the church.
+Thanks, au revoir, merci.

-Gothic architects organized buttresses, ribs and pointed arches sending walls and windows soar high above open and airy interiors.
+Gothic architects organized buttresses, ribs, and pointed arches, sending walls soaring high above open and airy interiors.
 The sun pours through the upper windows, reminding us of the symbolic importance of light to medieval Christians.

-And the church is filled with history plays as well as light.
+And the church is filled with history as well as light.
 This great cathedral was the coronation site of 800 years of French kings and queens.
-In 1429, the charismatic Joan of Ark stood next to a reluctant Charles VII to ensure he accepted the crown of France.
+In 1429, a young and charismatic Joan of Arc stood next to a reluctant Charles VII to ensure he accepted the crown of France.

-In WWI the cathedral's interior was badly damaged by heavy bombing.
+In World War I the cathedral was badly damaged by heavy bombing.
 Most of the stained glass was destroyed.
-Today, the cathedral is restored and houses many old treasures, as well as a modern one... this 20th century stained glass created by contemporary artist Marc Chagall.
+Today, the cathedral is restored and houses many old treasures, as well as a modern one... this 20th-century stained glass created by contemporary artist Marc Chagall.

-To catch our sightseeing breath we enjoy relaxing at French cafes.
+To catch our sightseeing breath between blockbuster sites, we enjoy relaxing at French cafés.
 Throughout France, they are carefully positioned viewpoints from which to watch the river of local life.
-Cafes offer quick meals for nearly the same price as fast food chains.
-Look for the plat du jour — that's the blue plate special.
-With a few key phrases you can get an egg on your grilled cheese sandwich or just the right salad.
+Cafés offer quick meals for nearly the same price as fast-food chains.
+Look for the plat du jour — that's the blue-plate special.
+With a few key phrases you can get an egg on top of your grilled cheese sandwich, or just the right salad.

-Next up — Epernay, in the region called Champagne.
+Next up — Épernay, in the region called Champagne.
 Vintners here insist their area is the only place entitled to call its bubbly by that name.
-Our visit begins at Moet and Chandon, one of the grand champagne houses of the region.
-They welcome visitors here with interesting tours.
+Our visit begins at Moët and Chandon, one of the grand champagne houses of the region.
+They welcome visitors here with fascinating tours.

-The story they tell is that around 1700, after lots of fiddling with double fermentation, one of the monks developed the first champagne.
-The now-famous monk, Don Perignon, ran through the abbey shouting excitedly, "Brothers, come quickly!
+The story they tell is that around 1700, after lots of fiddling with double fermentation, one of the monks developed the first Champagne.
+The now-famous monk, Dom Pérignon, ran through the abbey shouting excitedly, "Brothers, come quickly!
 I am drinking stars!"

 Since then, this bubbly sparkly white wine is synonymous with a first class celebration the world over.

 Guide: You can see in our enoteca we keep our oldest bottles of Champagne.
-There are four thousand champagnes still aging in this enoteca.
+There are 4,000 of old Champagnes still aging in this enoteca.
 The oldest one dates back to 1869.